juanpc2018/Macbook-Pro-2013-Early-problems/README.md

 OSX Catalina can be installed but has No display, Black Screen.
-Because the 650M is Damaged in most MBP 2013 Early.
+Because the 650M is Damaged in most MBP 2013 Early models.

 with a Damaged 650M the only Option is OSX EL Capitan 10.11.3 if user installs 10.11.6 starts to Fail.